Ladies and gentlemen, as your Commander-in-Chief of U.S. Operation Chaos, I'm looking out over the battlefield.

 Now, it was only, I guess, day before yesterday that Jack Cafferty on CNN compared all of you people who live in the small towns that Obama was talking about to Al-Qaeda terrorists.

-Will CNN and Jack Cafferty apologize to Americans who live in small towns for being compared to Al-Qaeda?
+Will CNN and Jack Cafferty apologize to Americans who live in small towns for being compared to al-Qaeda.

 Oh, you didn't hear this?

-You oh, folks, I wish I had the bite.
+Oh, folks, I wish I had the bite.

-I'm sure she can drum it up real quick.
+I should have thought to ask Cookie to get the, but I'm sure she can drum it up real quick.

-But he and Jeff Tubin were talking about Obama's comments in San Francisco about people in small towns being bitter and clinging to God and their guns because the government's forgotten about them and they're miserable out there.
+But he and Jeff Toobin were talking about Obama's comments in San Francisco about people in small towns being bitter and clinging to God and their guns because the government's forgotten about them and they're miserable out there.

-And uh Tubens, he's exactly right.
+And Toobin said, he's exactly right.

 He's exactly right.

-Yeah, not only that he's exactly right.
+And Cafferty then chimed in, yeah, not only that, he's exactly right.

 Look what happens.